matomo-org/searchengine-and-social-list/README.md

     backlink: '/search?q={k}'
 ```

-For the configuration above the generated backlink would look like `searchengine.com/search?q=piwik` (assuming that `piwik` is the keyword)
+For the configuration above the generated backlink would look like `searchengine.com/search?q=piwik` (assuming that `piwik` is the keyword).

 NOTE: The backlink will always be generated using the __first__ defined url in this configuration block.

 ### charsets

-Charsets can be defined if search engines are using chartsets other than UTF-8.
-The provided charset will be used to convert a found keyword to UTF-8
+Charsets can be defined if search engines are using charsets other than UTF-8.
+The provided charset will be used to convert any detected search keyword to UTF-8.

 ## Simple definition